Incorporated under the laws of the State of

 1.4 Purpose.
 This Association is established to pursue the common interests of its Members.
 Specific interests include:

-(a) To uphold and preserve the laws of the State of
+(a) To uphold and preserve the laws of the State of Alabama regarding the practice of Professional Engineering.

 (b) To advance and promote the art and science of Structural Engineering.